heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 - m = characters in sliding window
 - n = characters in lookahead buffer

+In the uncompression-phase the compressed content is gone through iteratively once, making the time complexity `O(k)`, in which `k` is the length of the uncompressed content.

+The space complexity is more related to a particular implementation.
+In this project the space requirements are as follows
+- Compression phase
+  - A string of uncompressed content (k characters)
+  - List of tuples (offset, length, ord(character)) (max. k tuples)
+  - List of bit tranformations in string form, then joined into one string
+  - Bytearray formed from the string in previous step
+- Uncompression phase
+  - Bytes read from file transformed into a string
+  - List of tuples formed from the string
+  - list of characters of uncompressed content, then joined to a string

 ### Huffman coding
 Let `k` be the length of the content to be compressed and `n` be the number of unique characters in the material.
 The Huffman compression begins with iterating through the content `k` once to calculate the frequencies, taking a linear time of `O(k)`.

 After the frequencies are calculated, the Huffman tree is created.
 [John Morris](https://www.cs.auckland.ac.nz/software/AlgAnim/huffman.html) from the University of Auckland presents, that the time complexity of the encoding phase of Huffman coding is `O(n log n)`, in which n is the numbers of characters in the constructed tree.
 A similar time complexity is presented in Cormen et. al. book 'Introduction to Algorithms.'

 After this phase the Huffman coded values are calculated by traversing the tree `n` times, taking the time complexity of `O(n log n)`.
-Finally the compressed content is created by iteratively going through the kontent `k` to create a Huffman coded version of the content.
+Finally the compressed content is created by iteratively going through the content `k` to create a Huffman coded version of the content.
 This is done in the linear time of `O(k)`.

-To sum up, the huffman coding consists of different steps that have different time complexities.
+To sum up, the Huffman coding consists of different steps that have different time complexities.
 - Calculating frequencies.
 This is done in an iterative loop with constant time calculations, time complexity being `O(k)`
 - Building of minimum heap.
 The heap operations take a time of `O(log n)` and both creating and traversing the tree contain `n` steps making the required time `O(n log n)`
 - Creating the Huffman coded content, which takes the linear time of `O(k)`